Precision Machining

 Every student is assigned an advising team consisting of your Student Success Coach and Faculty Advisor.
 Your Faculty Advisor is determined once you decide on your specific academic program.
 The following professors are the advisors for Precision Machining.

-Precision Machining is part of the Business & Technology (B&T) Division.
-Visit the B&T Division webpage for more info, including support resources and services, and contact info for division staff and the dean.
-The Business & Technology Division can assist you with:
+Precision Machining is part of the Manufacturing & Trades Division.
+Visit the division webpage for more info, including support resources and services, and contact info for division staff and the dean.
+The division office can assist you with: